mozilla/sccache/README.md

 Storage Options
 ---------------

 sccache defaults to using local disk storage.
 You can set the `SCCACHE_DIR` environment variable to change the disk cache location.
-By default it will use a sensible location for the current platform: `~/.cache/sccache` on Linux, `%LOCALAPPDATA%\Mozilla\sccache` on Windows, `~/Library/Caches/sccache` on OS X. See [Known Caveats](#known-caveats) before using local disk cache!
+By default it will use a sensible location for the current platform: `~/.cache/sccache` on Linux, `%LOCALAPPDATA%\Mozilla\sccache` on Windows, `~/Library/Caches/sccache` on OS X.

 If you want to use S3 storage for the sccache cache, you need to set the `SCCACHE_BUCKET` environment variable to the name of the S3 bucket to use.